khurshidanand/docs/README.md

 All the documents are for sample purpose only.
+It's better that you download the document to view it.